-Physicians-in-training may administer sedation only under the direct supervision of an Attending Physician who has privileges for the
+Physicians-in-training may administer sedation only under the direct supervision of an Attending Physician who has privileges for the administration of moderate and/or deep sedation.

-1 Emergency Medicine-trained physicians have very specific skill sets to manage airways and ventilation that are necessary to provide patient rescue.
+Footnote: 1 Emergency Medicine-trained physicians have very specific skill sets to manage airways and ventilation that are necessary to provide patient rescue.
 Therefore, these practitioners are uniquely qualified to provide all levels of analgesia and sedation (moderate-to-deep to general).
 For other practitioners requesting privileges, the ability to perform airway rescue will be demonstrated through successful performance of airway management a minimum of six (6) times every two (2) years.